JB Pritzker: 2022

+2026

+On June 26, 2025, Pritzker announced he would seek a third term as governor.
+With incumbent Lieutenant Governor Juliana Stratton running for U.S. Senate, Pritzker chose former state representative Christian Mitchell as his running mate.

+Pritzker and Mitchell ran unopposed in the March Democratic primary, winning 100% of the vote.

+Pritzker faces the Republican nominee, former state senator Darren Bailey, in a rematch in the November general election.
+Should Pritzker win, he will be first Illinois governor to win a third term since Jim Thompson in 1986, and the first Democrat to do so in Illinois history.

+Governor of Illinois (2019–present)

-2019–20 fiscal year
+FY 2019–20

 On June 5, 2019, Pritzker signed a bipartisan $40-billion balanced budget for the 2019–20 fiscal year.
 The budget included $29 million in additional funding for efforts to encourage participation in the U.S. Census.
 Public spending increases were paid for by tax increases.
 A separate bill Pritzker signed imposed sales taxes on online retailers, a tax on insurance companies, and decoupled the Illinois state income tax from a federal tax cut for companies that bring their foreign profits to the U.S. The budget neglected any potential revenue that might be collected from the legalization of recreational marijuana.
 In addition, people who owed taxes from between June 30, 2011, and July 1, 2018, were able to take advantage of a "tax amnesty" program that allowed them to pay without penalty.
 The governor's office had expected a $150-million surplus, which it planned to use to pay down the state's $6-billion backlog of unpaid bills.